MohibShaikh/ThreatSentinel/README.md

 ### ⚡ **Automatic Action Execution**

-When AITIA completes an investigation, it can now **automatically execute** the recommended actions:
+When ThreatSentinel completes an investigation, it can now **automatically execute** the recommended actions:

 ```python
 # Example: Automatic response to malicious IP